yoctoscript/BlogLink/README.md

 ## Features
 Here's a  list of the key features integrated into my web application.

+- [x] JWT token and API key support for authentication and authorization
-- [ ] Authentication & Authorization System
+- [ ]

 ## Preview (YouTube)
 ...